railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    :scale: 75
    :align: center

-   *Printing the supplier price quotation*
+   *Printing the Supplier Price Quotation*

 Then leave the document in the ``Request for Quotation`` state.
 When you receive a response from the supplier, use the menu :menuselection:`Purchases --> Purchase Management --> Requests for Quotation`.
 Select the